Emily Hollinshead

 Emily Hollinshead (born 13 September 1995) is a Welsh footballer who plays as a winger and striker for Fylde and the Wales national team.

+When Hollinshead was 11, she challenged a ban from the FA on girls over 11 not being allowed to play in the same football teams as boys.
+She would later go on to play professionally for Everton, Sheffield United and Fylde.

 Early life

 Hollinshead was born in Nantwich, England.
 When she was 11, Hollinshead challenged a ban from The Football Association on girls over 11 not being allowed to play in the same football team as boys.
 After her father threatened legal action against The FA for sex discrimination, they announced that they were either considering changing the age limit to under-14 level or allow a special dispensation for one year to allow girls to play in boys teams.
 During this time, she was a part of the Crewe Alexandra F.C.
 Girls Centre of Excellence.
 She later went on to study Primary Education at Manchester Metropolitan University with a view to become a teacher.

 Playing career

 Club

 Hollinshead started her senior career at Manchester United Ladies where she won the North West League.